Andy Griffith has died.

 Andy Griffith was an accomplished musician, never blue comedian, gifted actor, sometimes political activist, and highly effective corporate shill.
 Now don’t take that word out of context.
 Webster defines a shill as one who ‘acts as a spokesperson or promoter’ .
 Yes the term is normally presented in a negative light, but this post is meant to praise Andy Griffith while slamming todays promosluts like the Kardashians.
 I have nothing but the deepest respect and warmest memories of the man whom to many people around the world epitomizes American culture.

 Like many of my brethren that were raised on a rural route, I grew up watching Andy Griffith on television.
 Reruns of Mayberry RFD and The Andy Griffith show were staples in our house during my formative years and while my mother loved the Matlock series, true to form, I didn’t pick up on it until it was also in reruns when an extended gout attack had me bed ridden for a few weeks.
 Andy was also one of the finest non blue comics I have ever heard and I still laugh out loud when I hear ‘What it Was, Was Football’.
 Hell, I think I still have the original 45 rpm recording of that comedy bit somewhere.
 My favorite country music video is ‘Waiting on a Woman’ by Brad Paisley which also prominently features Mr. Griffith as the titular character.
 Yes, hearing Andy’s voice automatically transports my always crowded and frenzied mind back to a simpler time in my life.
-In typical Hollywood form, it is true that our RFD lives were never quite as interesting nor were the resolutions quite as comforting as they were in Mayberry but our lives did share many traits that are direly missed in the hustling and bustling city slicker life I lead today, where I can work, have a car and a house, that I found thanks to the William Pitt Fairfield CT real estate site.
+In typical Hollywood form, it is true that our RFD lives were never quite as interesting nor were the resolutions quite as comforting as they were in Mayberry but our lives did share many traits that are direly missed in the hustling and bustling city slicker life I lead today.

 Yes there were vicious rumors that he was difficult to work with; crotchety, a perfectionist, just an all around general ass with i’m-better-than-you-itis.
 So what?
 So am I. An entertainer, whether that be a actor, musician, comedian, or deejay, should be remembered by they way they made you feel while plying their trade.
 I refuse to buy into celebrity culture and much like how I’m sure you really don’t want to know how a hot dog is made, I don’t really care to know what had to happen in the Hollywood kitchen to come up with the entertainment I’m about to consume.